 Getting a qualified co-signer, like a parent, can help you get a lower rate.
 Because a dealership wants your financing business, they’ll likely try and match or beat whatever preapproval you have.

-When it comes to extras, know your options: After you agree on a price, a dealership may try to sell you accessories, extended maintenance agreements, service contracts and even car insurance.
+After you agree on a price, a dealership may try to sell you accessories, extended maintenance agreements, service contracts and even car insurance.
 Be sure you know what you really need and how much these add-ons might cost you; carefully consider any before you sign.

 You can negotiate the price of those warranties, too, but you should be mindful of practices like extending your auto loan by months or years to pay for them.
 If your monthly payments don’t change, that extended warranty may see like a great deal at the time.
 But those extra months will prolong your car payments and often add interest to the total loan.